zhuxiaofan117/EECS598-Deep-Learning-Final-Project/README.md

 A course project of W19 EECS598-012 Deep Learning of Team 03

-The main framework of the structure is adapted from [Jun-yan Zhu]'s (https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
-We changed the original repo by fowllowing: added various loss metrics to pix2pix model, developed new models and created a new dataloader.
+The basic framework is adapted from [Jun-yan Zhu]'s (https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+We changed the original repo by following: added various loss metrics to pix2pix model, developed new models and created a new dataloader.

 ## Training and Testing commands